mosche/beam-native-experiment/README.md

 ### Loading pre-built classes

-Having all invokers pre-built, we obviously don't want to invoke `ByteBuddy` anymore when calling `ByteBuddyDoFnInvokerFactory.generateInvokerClass(DoFnSignature signature)`.
-We can substitute respective bytecode during compilation to just load the right invoker by name:
+Having all invokers already pre-built, we obviously don't want to invoke `ByteBuddy` anymore when later calling `generateInvokerClass` at runtime.
+We therefore substitute respective bytecode during compilation to just load the right invoker by name:

 ```java
 @TargetClass(ByteBuddyDoFnInvokerFactory.class)